 2. Zero the dial indicator; then push the ring gear toward the dial indicator and release.
 End-play should be 0.004-0.008 in.
 3. To increase end-play, decrease the shim thickness.
 To decrease end-play, increase the shim thickness.

-■NOTE: Once proper backlash and end play are established, the gear case can be assembled (see Assembling Differential Assembly in this sub-section).
+■NOTE: Once proper backlash and end-play are established, the gear case can be assembled.
+Proceed to Assembling Differential Assembly.

 Assembling Differential Assembly